andy-thedev/Personal-Portfolio-Website-1/README.md

 index.html -> The main html file

-portfolio-item1.html -> An html for a linked personal work item page, for when an item in the "My Work" section is clicked on
+portfolio-item1.html -> An html for a linked personal work item page, for when an item in the "My Work" section is clicked on ... portfolio-item6.html -> An html for a linked personal work item page, for when an item in the "My Work" section is clicked on